C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

 * We use `.font(.title)` to style this `Text` as a `.title`.

-5. Add a `HStack` (horizontal stack) View below the `Text` View that will contain all of the articles in the given category:
+5. Add an `HStack` (horizontal stack) View below the `Text` View that will contain all of the articles in the given category:

 ```swift
 var body: some View {